resir014/Stovetop/README.md

 Stovetop
 ========

-An empty HTML5 and CSS3 starting plate for a quick start to simple web projects.
+Just an empty HTML5 and CSS3 thing for a quick start to simple web projects.
+Nothing too major.

 ## What's in it